Milind Date: Early life and career

+Milind has been blessed by the teachings of spiritual masters Osho and Sai Kaka.

 Milind Date has performed different styles of music such as Indian classical music, Indian folk music, Devotional Music, Jazz, Arabic, Blues, Rock, Fusion or World Music, and Free Music.
 He has experimented with several music and dance forms through his performances and recordings.

 Date produced and composed an album called "The Earth Concerto" with musicians from Iran, Iraq, Korea, Israel, Morocco and India.
 This album won several awards in South Korea.
 Date co-produced the mainstream American pop music album "Fantasy" for the New York-based singer, Angeli.
 "Prayer from the Heart", a meditation album, was released by Polyglobe Music Austria.
 For this album Milind has collaborated with Tanmayo, a Scottish singer and violinist, and Shubhangi, an Indian singer.

 In 2010, Milind Date produced his debut album of devotional Marathi songs 'Krishna Gaan'.
-Singers like Suresh Wadkar and Shubhangi Gokhale-Joshi have sung the songs.
-This album went into private circulations and tens of thousands of copies have been distributed free by many people.
+Singers including Suresh Wadkar and Shubhangi Gokhale-Joshi have covered the songs.
+This album went into private circulation and copies have been distributed for free.

 Milind date has recently launched his another live production 'Milind Date Experience' and has been touring with it for last five years.
-The group has performed in over 500 shows, and is planning to perform internationally.
-After Fusion Ensemble Date has gone in Keyboards oriented sound more than the previous Guitar oriented sound for his live performances.
-Now Date is touring with a steady line up of Charudatta Phadake playing Tabla - Kanjira, Subhash Deshpande playing Keyboards and Abhay Ingale playing various percussions, Dholak Octapad and Djembe.
-They have traveled extensively in India performing about 300 concerts in the last 3 to 4 years.
+The group has performed in over 500 shows.
+After Fusion Ensemble, Date performs with a keyboard-orientated sound more than the previous guitar-orientated sound for live performances.
+Now, Date is touring with a steady line up of Charudatta Phadake playing Tabla – Kanjira, Subhash Deshpande playing Keyboards and Abhay Ingale playing various percussion instruments, Dholak Octapad and Djembe.
+They have travelled in India performing about 300 concerts in the last three to four years.

-In April 2013, Date travelled to USA for the first time.
-He performed in several concerts, mostly that of Indian Classical Music.
-From there, Date went on with his first ever around the world tour, called the "World is Round 2013" tour, until October of that year.
-As a part of this tour, Date performed extensively in South Korea after a gap of 6 years.
+In April 2013, Date travelled to the USA for the first time.
+He performed mostly Indian classical music in several concerts.
+Date went on his around the world tour, called the "World is Round 2013" tour, until October of that year.
+As a part of this tour, Date performed extensively in South Korea after a gap of six years.
 This was his 11th performance tour to South Korea.